-The charge speed is expressed in "kW".
-Our regular fast chargers deliver a maximum of 50 kW and our new generation fast chargers a maximum of 175 kW (In 2019 we will even upgrade some of these chargers to 350 kW).
+The charge speed is expressed in 'kW'.
+You can find two different chargers at our stations: 50 kW chargers and 175 kW chargers (soon we will even upgrade some of these to 350 kW).
 The charge speed is determined by the vehicle and depends on multiple factors.

 Influence of battery % on charge speed